Khushi04092004/MediSync-AI/README.md

 **AI-Powered Smart Pharmacy & Prescription Management System**

 MediSync AI is an AI-assisted healthcare platform that simplifies prescription processing, medicine verification, inventory management, and pharmacy automation.
-The system combines AI-powered OCR with secure verification to improve healthcare accessibility, efficiency, and patient safety.
+The platform combines AI-powered OCR with secure verification to improve healthcare accessibility, efficiency, and patient safety.

 ---